 Medieval capital with extraordinary Gal Vihara rock-cut sculptures

-What is the best time of year to visit attractions in Sri Lanka?
+When is the best season to visit attractions in Sri Lanka?

 December to March for the south and west coasts and cultural triangle (dry season, clear skies).
 April-May and September-November are shoulder seasons with fewer crowds.
 Avoid monsoon on the relevant coast.